Department of Mathematics

 - Meet new friends, expert teachers and university professors at Fresno State.

 Elementary school STEM concepts

-Build models for scientific exploration learning concepts of energy, suitable for ages 9-11.
-Learn key mathematical concepts such as shapes, dimensions, measurements, angles, area, and volume.
-Investigate 3D objects and explore concepts through hands-on projects, activities, real life problems, and the use of technology, science, and engineering.
+Build models for scientific exploration learning concepts of networks, suitable for ages 9-11.
+Learn key mathematical concepts such as shapes, dimensions, measurements, angles, area, and volume, distance and speed.
+Investigate models and explore concepts through hands-on projects, activities, real-life problems, and the use of technology, science, and engineering.
 Appropriate for grades 4-6.

 Middle school STEM concepts

-Build models for scientific exploration learning concepts of energy, suitable for ages 11-14.
-Learn key mathematical concepts such as mass, forces, ratio, proportions, area, volume, and surface area, through hands-on projects and activities.
-Solve real life problems using technology, science and engineering.
+Build models for scientific exploration learning concepts of networks, suitable for ages 11-14.
+Learn key mathematical concepts such as area, volume, surface area, distance and speed through hands on projects and activities.
+Investigate models and solve real-life problems using technology, science and engineering.
 Appropriate for grades 6-9.

 High school STEM concepts

-Learn Science, Technology, Engineering, and Mathematics (STEM) concepts in more depth than they are discussed in the regular high school curriculum.
-Students will be learning these concepts through debate-style discussions, hands-on projects, and activities, designed by college professors and expert teachers.
-Students will explore kinetic and potential energy and transformational geometry through Dynamic software, conduct experiments, and solve real life problems using mathematical concepts.
+Learn Science, Technology, Engineering, and Mathematics (STEM) concepts in more depth than they are discussed in regular high school curriculum.
+Students will be learning these concepts through debate-style discussions, hands-on projects, and activities designed by college professors and expert teachers.
+Students will explore transportation related issues through Geometry, and Dynamic software by building models, conduct experiments, and solve real-life problems using mathematical concepts.